divalin757/fzf-file-manager/CONTRIBUTING.md

 # Contributing to [fzf-file-manager]

-Thank you for wanting to help! 😄
+Thank you for wanting to help

 ## How to Contribute